t-900-a/awesome-gemmit/readme.md

 Readers can pay the authors/curators of feeds by paying them with cryptocurrencies.
 Monero is supported at this time, any other public blockchains can easily be supported.

+### QR Codes

+Gemmit is not responsible for accepting payments or for even display addresses for authors.

+At this time there are no open source feed readers that support rel="payment" urls, so it is important that the author display their address within their feed / gemini logs.

+QR codes should utilize uri formatting:
+`monero:46BeWrHpwXmHDpDEUmZBWZfoQpdc6HaERCNmx1pEYL2rAcuwufPN9rXHHtyUA4QVy66qeFQkn6sfK8aHYjA3jk3o1Bv16em?tx_amount=239.39014&tx_description=donation`

+QR codes are great way to display an address

+- [ASCII QR Code Generator](http://asciiqr.com/) - Website to generate ASCII based QR codes that will display within Gemini Clients
+- [ASCII QR Code Generator](https://github.com/fumiyas/qrc) (Go) - Generate ASCII QR codes locally

 ### Monero